daerlnaxe/Pack-My-Game/README.md

 ## TODO
+- [x] Find a better way to handle images files
+- [x] md5/sha Calculation of the package
+- [x] Unpack My Game
+- [x] <del>See to count images in subfolder fo the master folder images and have something like x in the folder / total y for subfolders</del>
+- [ ] Correct the english version
 - [ ] <del>Work in progress: Eliminate duplicates images files function in contextual menu (md5 calcul)</del>
+- [ ] Stop compression don't stop task in background, compression continue.
+- [ ] Do a wiki
+- [ ] Splashscreen on loading or cursor waiting.
+- [ ] Finish translation
+- [ ] new mode for unpack using the platform xml file
+- [ ] Make a system to have possibility to add new site for research (perhaps plugin, or config files)
+- [ ] Make a system (not for now) to have the possibility to scrap to txt files, from a website (by plugin)
+- [ ] Find somebody that wants hire me... real contract  :/

+useful ?
 - [ ] Filter supports
-- [x] Find a better way to handle images files
-- [ ] Correct the english version
-- [ ] Carroussel to see image files to overwrite etc... (if necessary)
-- [x] Add Debug Options in panel config
 - [ ] <del>Mode silent without box prompt ?
 (All overwrite)</del>
-- [ ] Mode silent without log window
-- [x] Contextual menu with 7zip only, ziponly ?
 - [ ] Edit info in short list ? => it means to load total information of the game.
-- [ ] Splashscreen on loading
-- [ ] Ameliorate config with own browser system  and box path editable
 - [x] md5 Compareason ?
-- [ ] Move VFolder, HFolder, copyfile, reconstruct path (set a security basic path option)
-- [ ] md5/sha Calculation of the package
-- [x] bug for system to correct
-- [x] bug of unwanted space in "cheat" box
-- [ ] Make a system to have possibility to add new site for research (perhaps plugin, or config files)
-- [ ] Make a system (not for now) to have the possibility to scrap to txt files, from a website (by plugin)
-- [ ] <del>See to count images in subfolder fo the master folder images and have something like x in the folder / total y for subfolders</del>
-- [ ] Find somebody that wants hire me... in CDI :/
-- [ ] Unpack My Game:
-  * Search Folders in xml from LaunchBox
-  * In Pack My Game: Modify to manage files according to the type to have a constant folders
-  * Extracter
-  * Backup data into unpack my game
-  * Modify xml data file.
-  [ ] Change SevenZip library
-  [ ] Mieux remercier les créateurs de dotnet.zip / sevenzip
-  [ ] Changer le système de paramétrage (JSon + Nomade)
+- [ ] Changer le système de paramétrage (JSon + Nomade)

-  Notes:
-   - a vérifier TBGame copie exacte, EBGame enhanced